kss-node/kss-node/README.md

 ## Installation

 kss-node is installed just like any other Node.js software.
 Read the [kss-node Quick Start Guide](https://github.com/kss-node/kss-node/wiki/Quick-Start-Guide) to learn more.
-Also include an npm Quick Start Guide, if you don't know much aobut Node.js's npm command.
+It also includes an npm Quick Start Guide, if you don't know much about Node.js's npm command.

 ## Using the command line tool